-- 1.2 This report has therefore been prepared in response to the above and provides further information, highlighting the suitability of the Site for allocation for housing development.
-It also relates to a slightly larger parcel of land to that promoted at the Candidate Site stage, as contrary to the Council's view above, it has been identified that the Cluster the settlement of Llandybie forms part of is facing an under provision of new housing during the Plan period, due to a number of undeliverable sites being promoted by the Council. - 1.3 This report has therefore been prepared in line with the Authority's published site assessment and selection documents.
-The contents of this report therefore address each point raised within these documents as well as ensuring that it complies with regards to the guidance and requirements of Planning Policy Wales (Edition 11) when it comes to the preparation of development plans and the allocation of land for residential purposes as part of them. - 1.4 The contents of this report therefore provide a comprehensive case for the allocation of the land for residential development purposes, and it should also be read in conjunction with the accompanying information, as well as a sustainability assessment undertaken in-line with the Council's requirements.
+- 1.1 Evans Banks Planning Ltd. has been instructed by Mr A Hughes to prepare and submit an Alternative Allocation Report for the allocation of land off Llannon Road, Upper Tumble for the purposes of residential development in the forthcoming replacement Carmarthenshire Local Development Plan (LDP). - 1.2 This report has been prepared in line with the Authority's published site assessment and selection documents.
+The contents of this report therefore address each point raised within these documents as well as ensuring that it complies with regards to the guidance and requirements of Planning Policy Wales (Edition 11) when it comes to the preparation of development plans and the allocation of land for residential purposes as part of them. - 1.3 The contents of this report therefore provide a comprehensive case for the allocation of the land for residential development purposes, and it should also be read in conjunction with the accompanying information and indicative drawing package, as well as a sustainability assessment undertaken in-line with the Authority's requirements.